wurthless-elektroniks/RGH1.3/readme.md

 one that your console likes.
 Additional pulse widths are provided in case your console likes wider pulse widths.

-**If you absolutely must use the bodge capacitor:** RGH1.3 glitches so rapidly that you'll get misleading results with the glitch chip's blinking LED.
-See how it behaves with RGH1.2 first to ensure that the capacitor isn't causing problems.
+**For people wanting to use the bodge capacitor:** RGH1.3 glitches so rapidly that you'll get misleading results with the glitch chip's blinking LED.
+The SMC code can catch major CPU issues (see error handling info below) but it won't be able to diagnose how much noise is on the PLL line.

+Tips for capacitor users:
+- 68 nF (0.068 uF) and 100 nf (0.1 uF) are the common capacitor values
+- Matrix users MUST ensure the glitch chip AND the capacitor are properly grounded or there will be too much noise
+- You can see how the glitch chip LED behaves under RGH1.2 to better diagnose PLL noise

 ## Flashing XeLL